 - heart problems

-Your doctor will tell you the exact reason he or she ordered the MRI.
-Your doctor should keep you abreast of what he or she thinks could be wrong during and after the procedure.
+Your doctor will tell you the exact reason they ordered the MRI.
+Your doctor should keep you abreast of what they think could be wrong during and after the procedure.
 If you aren’t clear on what’s going on, make sure to ask plenty of questions.

 Since an MRI does not use radiation, there are few, if any, side effects.
-To date, there have been no documented side effects from the radio waves and magnets.
+To date, there have been no documented side effects from the radio waves and magnets used.

-According to the National Heart, Lung, and Blood Association, there are few risks from an MRI scan (NHLBA).
+According to the National Heart, Lung, and Blood Institute, there are few risks from an MRI scan.
 If you have a pacemaker or metal implant from previous surgeries or injuries, be sure to tell your doctor beforehand and find out whether you can have an MRI.
-It is possible for these implants to complicate a scan or even to cause a malfunction.
+It is possible for these implants to complicate a scan, or even malfunction during the scan.

-In rare cases, the dye used for the test will cause an allergic reaction or worsen kidney function for those with kidney disease.
-However, this is an unlikely side effect.
+In rare cases, the dye used for the test will cause an allergic reaction or worsen kidney function if you have kidney disease.
+However, these are unlikely side effects.

 If you are claustrophobic or have difficulty being in enclosed spaces, you may feel uncomfortable while in the MRI machine.
 Try to remember that there is nothing to fear.
 Your doctor may prescribe an anti-anxiety medication to help with your discomfort.
 In some cases, you might be sedated for the process.